BenLangmead/langmead-lab/postdoc_questionnaire.md

 * If you are considering academics what kinds of students would you like to mentor?
 * What kinds of colleagues would you like to have?
 * Paste links for three jobs that you like.
 Why do you like those jobs?

 ### Who are you?

-* What is the coherent “story of you” that you want your CV to tell?
+* What is the "story of you" that you want your CV to tell?
 * What is it that you do better than everyone else?
 * What’s the 1-paragraph description of what you will do as an independent investigator?
 (Find examples on websites of your favorite labs)
 * Who are the top 3 people/labs you admire and want to be like when you are independent?